Blog

 7. SLA Template for Escalated Tickets (L2 or L3 Support)

-Use this SLA when frontline agents escalate issues to second- or third-level support—like engineering, product, or specialized technical teams.
+Use this SLA when support agents escalate issues to L2 or L3 support tiers or other teams like engineering and product.
 These are typically complex problems that require deep investigation or changes to the backend.

 Escalated tickets often fall into a black hole without a defined SLA.
 This template ensures engineering and L2 teams stay accountable and customers aren’t left in the dark while waiting on fixes.